 The town of Port McNeill (population 2,700) – the famed "Gateway to the Broughton Archipelago" – sits on the northeast side of Vancouver Island.

-It lies surrounded by the staggering grandeur of mountains, rainforest and the islands of the archipelago.
+It lies surrounded by the staggering grandeur of mountains, rainforest and the islands of the archipelago - an area that is part of the larger Great Bear Rainforest.

 This small, thriving community offers big, exciting things to do: hiking, whale watching, sea kayaking, fishing, diving, bird watching, walking, caving and photography.
 Plus the human dynamism of First Nations history and culture.